userfrosting/UniformResourceLocator/STYLE-GUIDE.md

-# Style guide for contributing to userfrosting/UniformResourceLocator
+# Style guide for contributing

 ## PHP